-In the outer parts of the ejecta, the carbon atoms are more abundant in number compared to oxygen; however there is a relatively large abundance of $^{18}$O, compared to $^{16}$O in those regions \citep{rau02}.
-The reaction between neutral O and C$_2$ (Reaction \ref{reac_carbon}) is found to be a favored chemical path, that results in further breakdown of C$_2$ into atomic C. In this way, the C-atoms end up in a loop with C$_2$ and CO.
-Depending on the density, this cycle continues for a rather long time, which does not allow the formation of larger carbon clusters.
-Then finally, after a couple of years, all the O-atoms end up in CO.
-Thereafter, rather quickly within a few days, C-chains and clusters are synthesized leading to the condensation of amorphous carbon dust.
+In the outer parts of the ejecta, the carbon atoms are more abundant in number compared to oxygen; however, there is a relatively large abundance of $^{18}$O compared to $^{16}$O in those regions \citep{rau02}.
+The reaction between neutral O and C$_2$ (Reaction \ref{reac_carbon}) is found to be a favored chemical path that results in the further breakdown of C$_2$ into atomic C. In this way, the C atoms end up in a loop with C$_2$ and CO.
+Depending on the density, this cycle continues for a rather long time, which does not allow for the formation of larger carbon clusters.
+Then finally, after a couple of years, all the O atoms end up depleted in CO molecules.
+Thereafter, rather quickly (within a few days), C chains and clusters are synthesized, leading to the condensation of amorphous carbon dust.
 Moreover, this series of processes are found to be extremely sensitive to gas densities.
-Higher gas densities results in an earlier recombination of He-ions, and thereby an earlier onset of CO formation that leads to a much faster formation timescale.
+Higher gas densities results in an earlier recombination of He ions, and thereby an earlier onset of CO formation that leads to a much faster formation timescale.
 This also means that a small change in the abundance of oxygen, especially of $^{18}$O, can be significant in altering the timescale of the appearance of carbon dust in the ejecta, and its total mass.
-The ratio of $^{18}$O to $^{16}$O, predicted by the SN nucleosynthesis models, of course, has a degree of uncertainty associated to it; on the other hand, observationally it could be a possibility to identify the O-isotope in the CO.
+There is, of course, a certain degree of uncertainty associated with the ratio of $^{18}$O to $^{16}$O predicted by the SN nucleosynthesis models; on the other hand, observationally it could be possible to identify the O isotope in the CO.
 This can then be used as a tool to predict the mass and epochs of carbon dust formation in the ejecta.

-The formation of carbon dust starts around 2400 days after the explosion, and continue until 2800 days (Figure \ref{fig_dustmass}).
-In this time a mass of about 8 $\times$ 10$^{-3}$ \Ms\ is formed, which is strictly controlled by the C to O ratio.
+The formation of carbon dust starts around 2400 days after the explosion and continues until day 2800 (Fig \ref{fig_dustmass}).
+In this time a mass of about 8 $\times$ 10$^{-3}$ \Ms\ is formed, which is strictly controlled by the C-to-O ratio.
 It found to be always less abundant than O-rich dust species in the gas.